rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 # Growth & Next Steps  <a name="growth-next-steps"></a>

-Our training set is too small, based on too few movements to generalise effectively to provide feedback in real-time.
+Our training set is very small, based on too few movements to generalise effectively to provide feedback in real-time using these approaches.
+A gold-standard HAR model is needed: A Domain-Adversarial Neural Network (DANN) for HAR.
+We'll next use Copilot to help code this pipeline in our Spyder environment using PyTorch!
+This, if successful, should dramatically increase between subject prediction!